For instance, I’ve heard someone mutter, “the devil you say…”

 Maybe I misheard.

-Neutral men are the devil’s allies, must be a lot of devils in Switzerland
+Neutral men are the devil’s allies, therefore there must be a lot of devils in Switzerland

 But my favorite,